Attention Graduate Students on an Assistantship

 - whether you have a Resident Tuition Waiver or not.
 Resident Tuition Waivers include Operating Fee Waivers, Qualified Tuition Reductions, All But Dissertation Waivers, and Grad School discretionary waivers.
 Your offer letter will specify if you received a Resident Tuition Waiver

 - the duration of your payroll deduction authorization.
-New this fall is the ability to request payroll deduction for both semesters.
-There is no need to complete another authorization in the spring if you choose now to authorize payroll deduction for both semesters.
+You have the ability to request payroll deduction for both semesters.
+There is no need to complete another authorization in the spring if you choose to authorize payroll deduction for both semesters in the fall.

 (The default choices shown on this page apply to most graduate students)